fimars/webpack-simple/README.md

-# webpack-simple
+# webpack-ts-simple

-> A simple Vue 2.0 Webpack & `vue-loader` setup for quick prototyping.
+> A simple Vue 2.0 Webpack & `vue-loader` & `ts-loader` setup for quick prototyping.
 Note this template is not suitable for production - for that you may want to wait for an official 2.0 webpack template.

 > This template is Vue 2.0 compatible.
 For Vue 1.x use this command: `vue init webpack-simple#1.0 my-project`